unicef/adt-press/README.md

 A tool for converting PDF files into Accessible Digital Textbooks, ADTs.

+The the (sample report)[https://incrementventures.github.io/adt-press/] to better understand the process and output.

 ## Features

 - PDF document processing and image extraction